edelcid11/my-portfolio/README.md

-# Eddie Del Cid portfolio
+# Eddie Del Cid Portfolio
 This is my AWS portfolio.
 Im using AWS and ReactJS

 ## Technologies Used